thymeleaf/thymeleaf-docs/docs/articles/From-Html-To-Html-Via-Html.md

 documents served and displayed as plain old HTML.
 How about that?

-But it went worse, because in 2002 `XHTML 1.1` removed the possibility of using of the HTML content type, therefore allowing only `application/xhtml+xml`.
+But it went worse, because in 2002 `XHTML 1.1` removed the possibility of using the HTML content type, therefore allowing only `application/xhtml+xml`.
 The problem was that, instead of this forcing Internet Explorer to support `application/xhtml+xml`, which didn't happen, this restriction simply turned XHTML 1.1 into as much a